Nonconvex Decentralized Stochastic Bilevel Optimization under Heavy-Tailed Noise: Abstract

 \section{Abstract}

 Existing decentralized stochastic optimization methods assume the lower-level loss function is strongly convex and the stochastic gradient noise has finite variance.
 These strong assumptions typically are not satisfied in real-world machine learning models.
-To address these limitations, we develop a novel decentralized stochastic bilevel optimization algorithm for the nonconvex bilevel optimization problem under heavy-tailed noises.
+For example, learning on language data typically leads to heavy-tailed gradient.
+To address these limitations, we develop a novel decentralized stochastic bilevel optimization algorithm for the nonconvex bilevel optimization problem under heavy-tailed noise.
 Specifically, we develop a normalized stochastic variance-reduced bilevel gradient descent algorithm, which does not rely on any clipping operation.
-Moreover, we establish its convergence rate by innovatively bounding interdependent gradient sequences under heavy-tailed noises for nonconvex decentralized bilevel optimization problems.
-As far as we know, this is the first decentralized bilevel optimization algorithm with rigorous theoretical guarantees under heavy-tailed noises.
-The extensive experimental results confirm the effectiveness of our algorithm in handling heavy-tailed noises.
+Moreover, we establish its convergence rate by innovatively bounding interdependent gradient sequences under heavy-tailed noise for nonconvex decentralized bilevel optimization problems.
+As far as we know, this is the first decentralized bilevel optimization algorithm with rigorous theoretical guarantees under heavy-tailed noise.
+The extensive experimental results confirm the effectiveness of our algorithm in handling heavy-tailed noise.